-Hearing aids can make someone with conductive hearing loss, but normal hair cells and central auditory system, hear perfectly.
+If adjusted properly, hearing aids can make someone with conductive hearing loss, but normal hair cells and central auditory system, hear perfectly.
 On my scale of 0 to 10, hearing aids for conductive hearing loss can make you hear 10.
-With solely conductive hearing loss, there is little or no compression used in the hearing aid.
+With solely conductive hearing loss, there is little or no compression used in the hearing aid except for limiting the maximum hearing aid output.